 KELLY AIR FORCE BASE

 Flying activities began on April 5, 1917, and with America's entry into World War I grew rapidly.
 The facilities were divided into Kelly Number One, later to become Duncan Field, for maintenance and supply functions, and Kelly Number Two, devoted to flight training.
 The base served as a reception and testing center for recruits as well as a training center for almost all the skills required to operate an air force.
-Almost all of the combat aviators of World War I earned their wings at Kelly Field.
+More aviators of World War I earned their wings at Kelly Field than any other field in the United States.
 At some point of their training most of the future leaders of the air force passed through Kelly Field.
 They included the later air force chiefs of staff Carl "Tooey" Spaatz, Hoyt Vandenberg, and Curtis LeMay; Charles Lindbergh earned his wings at Kelly Field, as did the famous "Flying Tiger" Claire Lee Chennault.
-In 1928 the Academy Award-winning film "Wings" was filmed at the base.
+In 1927 the Academy Award-winning movie Wings was filmed at the base.

 World War II brought major changes, including the consolidation of Kelly and Duncan Fields.
 A part of Kelly became the Aviation Cadet Reception Center, later to become Lackland Air Force Base.
 All pilot training was transferred to other installations, and Kelly became the base for the San Antonio Air Materiel Area, which stored and distributed materiel and modified or repaired aircraft, engines, and related equipment.
 During the war, women, who had already comprised almost 7 percent of the Kelly workforce in clerical positions, held more than a quarter of the jobs due to the high number of draft-eligible men who had joined the military.
 These women, whose jobs included sheet metal work and electrical instrument repair, came to be known as the “Kelly Katies.”